VNX Exchange Tops 24-Hour Trading Volume of $707.00 (VNXLU)

-VNX Exchange (CURRENCY:VNXLU) traded flat against the dollar during the one day period ending at 0:00 AM E.T. on January 14th.
-During the last seven days, VNX Exchange has traded flat against the dollar.
-VNX Exchange has a total market cap of $1.06 million and $707.00 worth of VNX Exchange was traded on exchanges in the last 24 hours.
-One VNX Exchange coin can now be bought for about $0.0376 or 0.00000096 BTC on major exchanges.
+VNX Exchange (CURRENCY:VNXLU) traded flat against the U.S. dollar during the 24 hour period ending at 22:00 PM E.T. on January 15th.
+One VNX Exchange coin can currently be purchased for about $0.0376 or 0.00000096 BTC on exchanges.
+Over the last seven days, VNX Exchange has traded flat against the U.S. dollar.
+VNX Exchange has a market capitalization of $1.06 million and approximately $707.00 worth of VNX Exchange was traded on exchanges in the last day.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.